ISCHEMIC STROKE / ACUTE THERAPY

 Sonolysis

-• small trials testing the effect of sole insonation without tPA (sonolysis) during interventional procedures (CEA, CAS) to reduce the risk of thromboembolism show promising results → here
+• small-scale trials testing the efficacy of standalone insonation without tPA (sonolysis) during interventional procedures (CEA, CAS) indicate potential for reducing thromboembolic risk → more here

 Content available only for logged-in subscribers (registration will be available soon)